GenerGener/HIV-ONT-Datasets/README.md

 # HIV-ONT-Datasets
 Alejandro Gener (ARG)

 Practice dataset for native RNA sequencing and assembly.
-These data provide a model for viral haplotyping for SNVs at least 6 kb apart.
+These data provide a model (ground truth) for viral haplotyping for SNVs at least 6 kb apart.
 This information was made available for the [COVID-19 Biohackathon April 5-11 2020](https://github.com/virtual-biohackathons/covid-19-bh20).

 ## Background